solid/team/CONTRIBUTING.md

 # Solid Team Contributing Guide

-[The Solid Team](team.md) is headed by Sir Tim Berners-Lee and provides an organisational umbrella for facilitating a strong open source community in support of Solid.
+[The Solid Team](team.md) is headed by Sir Tim Berners-Lee and provides an organisational umbrella to facilitate a strong open source community in support of Solid.
 This repository contains work of the Solid Team to meet the needs of the [Solid Project](https://solidproject.org/).